dheffer/DrivelineApp/README.md

 ## Key Features:
 - [x] **OAuth Login Page:** Utilizes OAuth for secure login, enabling users to create profiles seamlessly.
-- [ ] **User Profile & Garage:** Each user will have a dedicated profile and a 'My Garage' page containing personal information and details of their vehicle(s).
-- [ ] **Vehicle Management:** Users can upload, edit, and remove vehicles from their garage with ease.
+- [ ] **Vehicle Management:** Users can upload, edit, and remove vehicles from their Garage with ease.
-- [x] **Service History & Upcoming Services:** Users can view detailed service history, upcoming maintenance tasks, and general vehicle information when selecting a vehicle in their garage.
+- [ ] **Service History & Upcoming Services:** Users can view detailed service history, upcoming maintenance tasks, and general vehicle information when selecting a vehicle in their garage.
-- [ ] **Settings Configuration:** The settings page empowers users to customize their profile and app settings, including preferences like light & dark mode, and control over the information they wish to display publicly.
+- [ ] **Settings Configuration:** The settings page allows users to customize their profile and app settings, including preferences like light & dark mode

 ## Technologies Used:
 - Frontend: HTML5, CSS3, JavaScript, React